CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Dissertation lengths can vary depending on topic and project type.
 There are no hard minimum or maximum lengths for the dissertation, but we would be surprised if a dissertation is less than 25 pages or longer than 50 pages - this does not include front matter and back matter (i.e. table of contents, bibliography, appendices, etc.).
 Note that this is different for 3rd year Maths and CS students doing the 20CP unit COMS30044.

 ### How should I structure my dissertation?
-There's a dissertation template in the [Dissertation Templates Section](/writing/#dissertation-templates) which lays out the standard format, with details of what to put in each section.
+There's a dissertation template in the [Writing Your Dissertation page](/writing) which lays out the standard format, with details of what to put in each section.
 Start here, and ask your supervisor what they would expect to see in a dissertation in your area.

 ### Is there a specific template I should use?
-Yes, use the templates provided (LaTeX and word) in the [Dissertation Templates Section](/writing/#dissertation-templates).
+Yes, use the templates provided (LaTeX and word) in the [Writing Your Dissertation page](/writing).

 ### Do I have to use LaTeX to write my dissertataion?
 No, but talk to your supervisor about this as there may be field-specific norms you should use.